securebitsorg/securebitsorg.github.io/content/posts/privacy/AdGuard/adguard-home-konfigurieren.en.md

     identifier: adguard-config
     parent: adguard
 categories:
-- “Linux”
-- “Network”
-- ‘Security’
-- “Tutorials”
+  - Network
-- “Video”
+  - Tutorials
 tags:
   - adguard
   - linux
   - network
   - security
   - tutorials
   - video
 ---
 ## AdGuardHome Setup - Configure to protect your network from ads and trackers
 In today's tutorial, ‘**Configuring AdGuard**’, I would like to show you how to perform the **basic AdGuard configuration** on your Raspberry Pi after installing AdGuard ([here for instructions](https://secure-bits.org/adguard-raspberry-pi-installation-2022/)).